mui/material-ui/docs/src/pages/components/masonry/masonry.md

 ## Column spanning

 By passing `columnSpan` to `<MasonryItem />`, you can configure the number of columns taken up by each `<MasonryItem />`.
-However, you have to choose the value of `columnSpan` for each item carefully so that your masonry does not break.

 {{"demo": "pages/components/masonry/DiffColSizeMasonry.js", "bg": true}}

+However, you have to choose the value of `columnSpan` for each item carefully or fine-tune heights of items so that your masonry does not break.

+{{"demo": "pages/components/masonry/DiffColSizeMasonryBroken.js", "bg": true}}

 ## Server-side rendering